nicedreams/rsyncsnap/README.md

 # rsyncsnap - Rsync Incremental Backups

-Bash script that uses rsync to create incremental hard link snapshots of single or multiple directories to local or remote ssh destination.
+Bash script that uses rsync to create multiple incremental hard link snapshots of single or multiple directories to local or remote ssh destination.

 ----------------------------------------------------------------------------------

 ## Features

+- Can perform push or pull backups.
+Does push on default.
+Use --pull and --sudo for pull backups.
 - Can create and store backup snapshots on local machine or remote server using ssh.
 - Snapshots are Samba `vfs_shadow_copy2` compatible with Windows Previous Versions.
-- A soft link will be updated to most current backup within backup directory.
+- Uses updated soft link to most current backup within backup directory to keep track of previous snapshot.
 - Using single directory as source will backup single directory.
 - Using include file as source will backup directories listed in file.
 - The use of .includes file is for adding single or multiple sources to backup.
-You can use any name for the file and extension.
+Can use any name for the file and extension.
 - The use of .excludes file is for excluding directories and files patterns from backup.
-You can use any name for the file and extension.
+Can use any name for the file and extension.
-- Destination directory (snapshot archive) will be named the same as what the include filename is.  (mybackup.include = /mnt/ext-backup/rsyncsnap/mybackup@2019.07.18-15.01.25)  Can have multiple backup archives with their own custom name.
+- Destination directory (snapshot archive) will be named the same as what the include filename is.  (mybackup.include = /mnt/ext-backup/rsyncsnap/mybackup@2020.03.18-15.01.25)  Can have multiple backup archives with their own custom name in same destination.
 Can use --backup-name or --name to use that name instead of what file/source is named.

 ----------------------------------------------------------------------------------